bsuwal/bsuwal.github.io/notebooks/neuralnets.md

 ---
 layout: post
-title: Random walks and Uniform Spanning Trees
+title: Neural Networks
 description:
-permalink: /notebooks/trees.html
+permalink: /notebooks/neuralnets.html
 ---
-I love thinking about random walks on graphs, and using them to generate uniform spanning trees.
+These posts are currently on the approximation error of neural networks for different interesting but simple functions.

 <br>
 <b>Posts:<b>
-{% for post in site.tags.trees %}
+{% for post in site.tags.neuralnets %}
 <li>
 <a href="{{ post.url }}">{{ post.date | date: '%Y %b %d' }}:    {{ post.title }}</a>
 </li>
 {% endfor %}

 <br>
 <br>